How Does Returns Management Work?

 - Disposal of Unsellable Returns: Some returned products can’t be resold due to damage, wear, or other issues.
 Deciding how to dispose of or recycle these products is a logistical challenge in itself.

-Impact on Customer Satisfaction and Trust
+How Do Returns Impact Customer Satisfaction and Trust?

 At the heart of eCommerce is the customer.
 The way businesses handle returns can significantly impact customer perceptions, loyalty, and retention.